 The Fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
 They may be used for hedging purposes and for efficient portfolio management.
 These instruments may be leveraged, which will increase the Fund's sensitivity to market fluctuations.
 When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
 The risk profile associated with the type of investor that the Fund focuses on does not change as a result of the use of these instruments.

-In addition to the above, the following applies to the investment policy of the Fund:
+In addition to the above, the following applies with respect to the investment policy of the Fund:

-- The Fund may invest more than 35% of the assets invested in securities and money market instruments issued or guaranteed by the Netherlands, Belgium, Germany, Austria and France or by a regulatory body in said Member States and has received dispensation from the AFM for this purpose in accordance with Article 136(2) of the Decree on Business Conduct Supervision of Financial Enterprises; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - With due regard for the provisions on leveraged financing in the Prospectus, the maximum expected gross leverage (sum of notionals) of the Fund is 50% and the maximum expected net leverage (commitment method) is 25%; - The Fund Manager is authorised to enter into short-term loans, as debtor, for the benefit of the Fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Fund invests in financial instruments and with counterparties approved by the Manager; - The Fund will invest in total no more than ten percent of the managed assets in units in other collective investment schemes.
+- The Fund may invest more than 35% of the assets invested in securities and money market instruments issued or guaranteed by the Netherlands, Belgium, Germany, Austria and France or by a regulatory body in said Member States and has received dispensation from the AFM for this purpose in accordance with Article 136(2) of the Decree on Business Conduct Supervision of Financial Enterprises (Besluit Gedragstoezicht financiële ondernemingen); - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - The global exposure of this Fund is determined in accordance with the relative Value-at-Risk method; - With due regard for the provisions on leveraged financing in the prospectus, the maximum expected gross leverage (sum of notionals) of the Fund is 50% and the maximum expected net leverage (commitment method) is 25%; - The Fund manager is authorised to enter into short-term loans, as debtor, for the benefit of the Fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Fund invests worldwide in financial instruments and with counterparties approved by the manager; - The Fund will invest in total no more than ten percent of the managed assets in units in other collective investment schemes.

-2.7 Dividend policy
+2.8 Dividend policy